Budimlja

-Budimlja (Будимља) is a large town in the municipality of Berane, Montenegro.
+Budimlja (Будимља) is a village in the municipality of Berane, Montenegro.

 History

-In the Turkish Defter of 1582, For the first time in this area, Vlachs were mentioned as inhabitants.
+In the Defter of 1582, for the first time in this area, Vlachs were mentioned as inhabitants.
 There were 3 houses in the settlement, 2 being Vlach houses.
 Vlachs were the rulers of this area and the people enjoyed being under their rule.

 Demographics

 According to the 2023 census, its population was 2,089.